$385.86 Million in Sales Expected for Quaker Chemical Co. (NYSE:KWR) This Quarter

-Analysts predict that Quaker Chemical Co.
+Wall Street analysts forecast that Quaker Chemical Co.
 (NYSE:KWR) will announce sales of $385.86 million for the current quarter, Zacks reports.
-Three analysts have issued estimates for Quaker Chemical’s earnings.
-The lowest sales estimate is $371.00 million and the highest is $396.70 million.
-Quaker Chemical posted sales of $378.56 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 1.9%.
-The company is scheduled to announce its next earnings report on Monday, May 10th.
+Three analysts have provided estimates for Quaker Chemical’s earnings, with the highest sales estimate coming in at $396.70 million and the lowest estimate coming in at $371.00 million.
+Quaker Chemical posted sales of $378.56 million in the same quarter last year, which suggests a positive year-over-year growth rate of 1.9%.
+The company is expected to report its next quarterly earnings results on Monday, May 10th.

-According to Zacks, analysts expect that Quaker Chemical will report full-year sales of $1.56 billion for the current fiscal year, with estimates ranging from $1.47 billion to $1.64 billion.
-For the next financial year, analysts forecast that the business will report sales of $1.63 billion, with estimates ranging from $1.54 billion to $1.73 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Quaker Chemical.
+According to Zacks, analysts expect that Quaker Chemical will report full-year sales of $1.56 billion for the current financial year, with estimates ranging from $1.47 billion to $1.64 billion.
+For the next year, analysts forecast that the firm will post sales of $1.63 billion, with estimates ranging from $1.54 billion to $1.73 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover Quaker Chemical.

-Quaker Chemical (NYSE:KWR) last announced its quarterly earnings results on Thursday, February 25th.
-The specialty chemicals company reported $1.63 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.52 by $0.11.
-Quaker Chemical had a return on equity of 6.63% and a net margin of 0.45%.
-The business had revenue of $385.85 million during the quarter, compared to the consensus estimate of $362.23 million.
-During the same quarter last year, the firm posted $1.34 EPS.
+Quaker Chemical (NYSE:KWR) last issued its earnings results on Thursday, February 25th.
+The specialty chemicals company reported $1.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.52 by $0.11.
+Quaker Chemical had a net margin of 0.45% and a return on equity of 6.63%.
+The business had revenue of $385.85 million during the quarter, compared to analysts’ expectations of $362.23 million.
+During the same period in the previous year, the company earned $1.34 earnings per share.

-In related news, CFO Mary Dean Hall sold 2,490 shares of the firm’s stock in a transaction on Thursday, March 4th.
-The stock was sold at an average price of $261.70, for a total value of $651,633.00.
-Following the transaction, the chief financial officer now owns 6,005 shares in the company, valued at $1,571,508.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP David Slinkman sold 1,565 shares of the firm’s stock in a transaction on Friday, March 5th.
-The stock was sold at an average price of $262.09, for a total value of $410,170.85.
-Following the completion of the transaction, the senior vice president now owns 5,667 shares in the company, valued at approximately $1,485,264.03.
+In related news, CFO Mary Dean Hall sold 2,490 shares of Quaker Chemical stock in a transaction on Thursday, March 4th.
+The shares were sold at an average price of $261.70, for a total value of $651,633.00.
+Following the sale, the chief financial officer now owns 6,005 shares of the company’s stock, valued at approximately $1,571,508.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, SVP David Slinkman sold 1,565 shares of Quaker Chemical stock in a transaction on Friday, March 5th.
+The shares were sold at an average price of $262.09, for a total transaction of $410,170.85.
+Following the completion of the sale, the senior vice president now directly owns 5,667 shares in the company, valued at approximately $1,485,264.03.
 The disclosure for this sale can be found here.
-2.10% of the stock is owned by company insiders.
+Corporate insiders own 2.10% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 30th.
-Shareholders of record on Friday, April 16th will be given a dividend of $0.395 per share.
-This represents a $1.58 annualized dividend and a yield of 0.68%.
-The ex-dividend date of this dividend is Thursday, April 15th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
+Shareholders of record on Friday, April 16th will be issued a dividend of $0.395 per share.
+This represents a $1.58 annualized dividend and a yield of 0.65%.
+The ex-dividend date is Thursday, April 15th.
 Quaker Chemical’s payout ratio is 27.10%.

 Quaker Chemical Company Profile